leonardnzekwe/simple_shell/README.md

 # C - SIMPLE SHELL

-Custom Implementation of a Simple UNIX Command Interpreter
+A Custom Implementation of a Simple UNIX Command Interpreter

 ## Authors